huttarl/stemkoski.github.com/README.md

 And trying to reproduce Hart's sculpture [Roads Untaken](http://www.georgehart.com/sculpture/roads-untaken.html), [using recipe "eptI"](http://fennetic.tumblr.com/post/72960263404/roads-untaken-by-george-hart-the-shape-is-an), we don't get anything like his sculpture.
 Is this just a problem with the 'g' operator, that could be fixed with a pull request?
 I guess I can create a bug report for it and see if anything happens.
 Maybe there's some misunderstanding on my part, or an intrinsic limitation that Hart glossed over?

+I've submitted an issue (https://github.com/levskaya/polyhedronisme/issues/3), which could lead to some further enlightment, but for now, it seems sufficient to sprinkle 'A' or 'An' into the recipe whenever it starts deviating from convex polyhedra with planar faces.
+So the Roads Untaken polyhedron becomes 'AeA3ptI'.
+Nice!